MHickey2/Wannabe-Healthy/README.md

 -   [Figma](https://www.figma.com/) - used for making the wireframes for the site.
 -   [Code Institute Python Linter](https://pep8ci.herokuapp.com/) - used to validate Python in Project.
 -   [Accesibility Test](https://accessibilitytest.org/) - free accessibility testing tool
+-   [Dr Link Checker](https://www.drlinkcheck.com/) - used in conjunction with manual testing of links.

 ### Django Packages